genGit963/clustering-approach-nodejs/Code_Of_Conduct.md

 ## Acknowledgement

-By participating in this project, you agree to abide by this Code of Conduct and help us maintain a positive community.
+By participating in this project, you agree to abide by this Code of Conduct and help me maintain a positive community.